See Credit Details Below

 - Manage costs and delays due to supply chain issues

 - Ensure your client will have the best recourse for dispute resolution or loss-- whether arbitration or litigation

 - Advise clients on diversity & inclusion programs and opportunities

 Practitioners, in-house counsel and insurance professionals who draft, review, litigate, or otherwise advise on construction contract matters including insurance, risk allocation, government regulation, and finance.

 Program Level: Overview

 Prerequisites: Attendees should have a background in construction law and basic construction contract provisions.

-Intended Audience: Legal practitioners and consultants representing parties subject to construction contract and related documents, including owners, government agencies, construction managers, general and subcontractors, material suppliers, major vendors, and insurers
+Intended audience: Legal practitioners and consultants representing parties subject to construction contract and related documents, including owners, government agencies, construction managers, general and subcontractors, material suppliers, and insurers